-Globally-Averaged and One-Dimensional Results
+Globally-Averaged and One-Dimensional Results and Discussion

-The most important variables on which ODP values depend are the formula of the compound (the number of Cl atoms) and the total atmospheric lifetime, followed by the molecular weight for ODP defined on a mass rather than molar basis.
-Calculated total atmospheric equilibrium lifetimes from both models are given in Table I. For the HCFC compounds, the lifetime depends on reaction with tropospheric OH.
-For HCFC-OH reaction rate constants with large activation energy, the better vertical resolution of the 1-D model probably results in a better estimate of the HCFC lifetime.
-For the CFCs, loss occurs by photolysis in the stratosphere.
-The more physically based representation of horizontal and vertical mixing in the 2-D model, as well as incorporation of the latitudinal and seasonal variation in solar flux, should result in better lifetime estimates for the fully halogenated compounds in the 2-D model.
+The most important variables on which ODP values depend are the formula of the compound (the number of Cl atoms) and the total atmospheric lifetime, followed by the molecular weight (for ODP as defined here on a mass rather than molar basis).
+The lifetimes of the HCFC compounds studied here depend almost entirely on their reaction with tropospheric OH.
+Both temperature and hydroxyl radical concentration drop rapidly with altitude near the surface.
+The better vertical resolution of the 1-D model probably results in a better estimate than the 2-D model of HCFC lifetimes, especially when the HCFC-OH reaction rate constant has a large activation energy.
+The 2-D model, with its thicker surface layer, will tend to underestimate HCFC lifetimes.
+For the CFCs however, loss occurs predominantly by photolysis in the stratosphere.
+The better physical basis of the representation of horizontal and vertical mixing in the 2-D model, as well as incorporation of the latitudinal and seasonal variation in solar flux, should result in better lifetime estimates for the fully halogenated compounds in the 2-D model.
+Calculated total atmospheric equilibrium lifetimes from both models are given in Table II.

-Table I. Calculated global atmospheric lifetimes.
+Table II.
+Calculated global atmospheric lifetimes.

 Compound 2-D model 1-D model

-CFC-11 52 years 80 years
+CFC-11 52 years

-CFC-12 101 154
+CFC-12 101

-CFC-113 79 96
+CFC-113 79 154

-CFC-114 208
+CFC-114 197 96

-CFC-115 393 680
+CFC-115 393 208

+CCl_4 47 680

-CCl 4 47 73
+73

 HCFC-22 15 20

 HCFC-123 1.8 2.3

 HCFC-124 6 8

 HCFC-141b 9 11

 HCFC-142b 21 27

-CH 3 CCl 3 5.8 7.4
+CH_3CCl_3 5.8 7.4